uzair-mughal/Floor-Segmentation/README.md

 # Floor Segmentation

-Deep Learning based floor segmentation model that may be used to make floor pixels transparent.
+Deep Learning based floor segmentation model that can be used to make floor pixels transparent.
 A useful tool for deploying and testing new floor designs in real time.

 ## Demo